Functions guide

 <Accordion title="For agents">

 Run `nango init nango-integrations` to scaffold the folder.
-Ask the user for their API key from **Environment Settings > API Keys** and write it to the matching `NANGO_SECRET_KEY_<ENV_NAME>` variable in `nango-integrations/.env`.
+Ask the user for their [Nango API key](/reference/backend/http-api/api-keys) from **Environment Settings > API Keys** and write it to the matching `NANGO_SECRET_KEY_<ENV_NAME>` variable in `nango-integrations/.env`.
 Confirm that `nango-integrations/.gitignore` ignores `.env`.

 ```bash theme={null}